hasindu2008/slow5tools/docs/archive.md

 # Paranoid's guide on using slow5 for archiving

-BLOW5 is a great alternative to archive raw nanopore signal data, not only for doing fast analysis.
-You can save heaps of space, for instance, our in-house data from 2021 which were xx TB in FAST5 format reduced to XX TB with BLOW5.
+BLOW5 format is not only useful for fast signal-level analysis, it is also a great alternative for archiving raw nanopore signal data.
+You can save heaps of space, for instance, our in-house data generated at the Garvan Institute during 2021 comprised 245 TB FAST5 files, which were reduced to just 109 TB after conversion to BLOW5.
 A concern one might be having is on whether the integrity of original data be retained with BLOW5.
-We assure  that BLOW5 conversion is fully lossless, and can be converted back to FAST5 any time.
-But still many of you (including us) can be a bit paranoid on deleting FAST5 after BLOW5 conversion.
+We assure users that FAST5 to BLOW5 conversion is fully lossless, and can be converted back to FAST5 any time.
+But still many users (including us) can be a bit paranoid about deleting the original FAST5 files.
-This article walks you through a number of sanity checks that remedies those concerns.
-Note that some of these tests are redundant and  very are time-consuming.
+This vignette walks you through a number of sanity checks that remedies those concerns.
+Note that some of these tests are redundant and very time-consuming.
 Depending on how paranoid you are, you can pick the tests you want.

 # Suggested conversion structure